Alexander Technique Center

 Joyce: The Alexander Technique is difficult to grasp.
 I can see why it would be very helpful to have these statements in the marketing package but I would not ever think that a marketing package would just work on its own.
 For instance, if I were an Alexander teacher and wanted to reach out to the medical community, I would probably go visit physicians and therapists one at a time to understand their personal perpectives.

 An important thing to know when communicating with other professions is what terms are in favor and what terms are out of favor.
 For example, “RSI” [Repetitive Strain Injury] is losing favor with professionals both in medicine and ergonomics.
 This term suggests a singular cause and effect relationship that has not been proven.
 Repetitive Strain Injury also suggests something that is done to you.
 The Alexander Technique's terminology opens the door to the idea of personal choices.
 Of all the medical and professional literature I've read, I believe that F.M.
 Alexander developed the most helpful terminology.
 It's neutral; it doesn't prematurely bias or limit our thinking, and it doesn't intimate things that we don't really know.
-Your teminology opens the doors to clear thinking.
+Your terminology opens the doors to clear thinking.
 I believe Alexander teachers should stick with this terminology and teach the rest of us.

 In an attempt to communicate with other professionals, it's tempting to use the words you think they're using but you may not know which terms are becoming out of favor with the people who are most informed and closest to the issues.